Juniata Theatre Cast Soars in 'Grounded Sky' Production

 "The trapeze becomes a metaphor for freedom and imagination.
 We are trying to create a whole world using symbols.
 I was especially interested in how you move from the floor to the aerial pieces and continue your work in a fluent manner."

-Nate Dryden, co-director
+Nate Dryden, c

 Using mime and choreography based on trapeze work, this Cirque de Soleil dance theatre concept is loosely based on a story about Sky, a reclusive introvert, whose imagination draws her out and sets her free.